-But above all while you work at getting back on your feet, do prioritize self-care. opportunities or a new job opportunity Surround yourself with positive people probably even much better than the one always, and when need be, reach out to those you trust to stay strong.
+But above all while you work at getting back on your feet, do prioritize self-care. those you trust to stay strong.
 I know the most natural thing is to crawl into bed,

 Use your skills to look for work opportunities.
 Send your portfolio to PR firms, consultancy agencies, printing houses, newspapers, magazine, academic and online writing forums such that, should anyone be in need of your skills they can easily reach you.
 Constantly post blogs on various topics, write articles, concept documents, whitepapers, even at first it won't be easy.
 The challenges of feature articles, as many as you can especially on topical issues affecting your industry and peer organizations.